 - ↑↓: Up and Down, to hop around wherever you want without needing a mouse

 - Starring: to save captions to your account

 Because you need to enter a search term to get results it can be a bit tricky at first to find something you want to actually use.
 Though if you’re the type of person who wants to watch an English language video with Japanese subtitles, there are certainly a lot of those.
-You may need to try searching many different things before you find something worthwhile (at least in the current iteration of the site).
+You may need to try searching many different things before you find something worthwhile.
 And keep in mind, anyone can add something to YouTube, so be critical of the videos and the subtitles you find.